expo/expo/docs/pages/technical-specs/expo-updates-0.md

 ```
   * `id` The ID MUST uniquely specify the manifest.
   * `createdAt` The date and time created is essential as the client-library selects the most recent update (subject to any constraints supplied by the `expo-manifest-filters` header).
 The datetime should be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
   * `runtimeVersion` Can be any string defined by the developer.
-It stipulates what native code setup is required to run the associated JavaScript update bundle.
+It stipulates what native code setup is required to run the associated update.
-  * `Asset` Provides information about an asset and where to obtain it.
+  * `Asset` Provides information about an asset file.
-    * `hash` SHA256 hash of the file to guarantee integrity.
+    * `hash` SHA-256 hash of the file to guarantee integrity.
-    * `key` Key generated by the bundler and used to identify this asset.
+    * `key` Key used to reference this asset from the update's application code.
+This key, for example, may be generated by a separate build step that processes the application code, such as a bundler.
     * `contentType` The mime type of the asset as defined by [RFC 2045](https://tools.ietf.org/html/rfc2045). e.g. `application/javascript`, `image/jpeg`.
     * `url` Location where the asset is hosted.
   * `launchAsset` The asset that is used to launch the app.